Categories

 Linear Discriminant Analysis

-The RDA operator performs regularized discriminant analysis (RDA) which is a generalization of the LDA which is special cases of this algorithm.
-If the alpha parameter is set to 1, the RDA operator performs LDA.
+The Regularized Discriminant Analysis operator performs Regularized Discriminant Analysis (RDA) which is a generalization of the LDA which is special cases of this algorithm.
+If the alpha parameter is set to 1, the Regularized Discriminant Analysis operator performs LDA.

 Quadratic Discriminant Analysis

-The RDA operator performs regularized discriminant analysis (RDA) which is a generalization of the QDA which is special cases of this algorithm.
-If the alpha parameter is set to 0, the RDA operator performs QDA.
+The Regularized Discriminant Analysis operator performs regularized discriminant analysis (RDA) which is a generalization of the QDA which is special cases of this algorithm.
+If the alpha parameter is set to 0, the Regularized Discriminant Analysis operator performs QDA.

 Input